Surfing: 101 Beginners Guide

 What Kind Of Surf Gear Do I Need?

 One thing to love about surfing is that you don't need much to get out there and play in the ocean.
-However, there are a few necessary pieces of gear that every surfer must have:
+However, there are a few necessary pieces of surfer equipment that every surfer must have:

 The Five Steps To Riding a Wave